Barakkol33/docs/defensive-programming/README.md

 - Enable ASLR and Control Flow Integrity.
 - Use non-executable stack/heap.
 - Maintain shadow stack integrity.

-- If a system gives feedback on correct/incorrect input, then the user can try many combinations until he succeeds.
-- mitigations: create many possible combinations or delay between attempts.

 ## IP or TCP layer IDS Evasion